[1] TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE

 in programming, control statements refer to code that the computer uses to decide what set of following code statements (also called expressions) should be run.

-the first control statement we’ll be looking at is the if statement.
+the first control statement we’ll be looking at is the if

-code_to_run
+the code_to_run

 here’s an example where we have characters in a list, along with their pets, and we want to grab random a random character and print their pet’s name, but avoid printing NULL to the console.